daxionga/MMX/README.md

 First you need install the ISE for sure. then edit the `isedir` under xilinx.mk by default we are using /home/Xilinx/14.6/ISE_DS/

-For build the toolchain for lm32-rtems, it meet some problem with gcc-5.2.1 under Ubuntu and gcc-4.9.2 under Debian, for fix that. just switch to gcc-4.8 with CC=gcc=4.8 make ... and you also need texinfo_4.13a for fix the gdb build.
+For build the toolchain for lm32-rtems, it meets some problems with gcc-5.2.1 under Ubuntu and gcc-4.9.2 under Debian, for fix that, just switch to gcc-4.8 with CC=gcc=4.8 make ... and you also need texinfo_4.13a for fix the gdb build.

 1. $ make -C firmware/toolchain # Install the lm32-rtems-4.11- toolchain under /opt